kevsmith/readme/README.md

 # Autonomy

 I am **not** a micro-manager.
 You are on my team because I trust & respect you.
-I believe the best results are always achieved by hiring the right people, connecting them with interesting work, and removing obstacles in their path.
+I believe the best results are always achieved by hiring the right people, connecting them with interesting work, and removing obstacles from their path.

 While I'm happy to discuss anything I expect you to make good decisions without my direct input.